vmware-archive/gpdb-sandbox-tutorials/README.md

 The scripts/data for this tutorial are in the gpdb-sandbox virtual machine at /home/gpadmin.
 The repository is pre-cloned, but will update as the VM boots in order to provide the most recent version of these instructions.

- - Import the GPDB Sandbox Virtual Machine into VMware Fusion or Virutal Box
+ - Import the GPDB Sandbox Virtual Machine into VMware Fusion or Virutal Box.
+If you import into VMware Fusion and would like to install the VMware Tools, see Appendix 1 for installation details.
  - Start the GPDB Sandbox Virtual Machine.
 Once the machine starts, you will see the following screen
 ![](https://raw.githubusercontent.com/greenplum-db/gpdb-sandbox-tutorials/gh-pages/images/Boot%20Image.jpg)
 This screen provides you all the information you need to interact with the VM.